seanleong339/tp/docs/UserGuide.md

 This will help to display all the jobs in the JobList again, after finding a particular job by `findjob`.

 Format: `listjob` <br>

+### Sorting jobs by Job Status: `sortjob`

+Sort the jobs in the job list of ReCLIne by the job status.
+Job status can be either 'filled' or 'vacant'.

+Format and Example: `sortjob`

 ### Clearing all entries : `clear` [coming soon]